About this listing

 Sofa in Living Room converts to smallish double bed (ok for 1 adult or 2 small kids)

-It's a private apartment with private front porch and entrance.
-No yard, but the porch faces the street and it's a joy to sit out on the front porch.
+It's a private little apartment on my property, with private front porch and entrance facing the street.
+No yard, but it's a joy to sit out on the front porch.
 Ok to smoke on porch.

 Interaction with Guests

 We live in the main house on the property, just across the courtyard.
 We love to meet guests and respond quickly to answer questions or help out, but if not contacted will leave guests to enjoy their vacation with no interruption. :-)

 Historic, walkable, friendly.
 Close to grocery, coffee shop, restaurants, trolley & bus stops.
 Walk 1 mile down Esplanade to French Quarter in the morning and hop a quick taxi home at night.
 Or take bus/trolley.
 Short stroll to Bayou St. John, City Park, N.O.
 Museum of Art, Jazz Fest, VooDoo Fest.